Alxandr/master-thesis/src/chapter-4/others.md

 it's unlikely to be much more helpful than having invigilators, and it does provide some privacy issues considering the fact that the footage may be recorded.

+Swiss Federal Institute of Technology (ETH) Zurich has a rather interesting approach to preventing cheating at digital exams.
+While normally they would just go with a similar setup that NTNU is currently using, on some exams they would like the students to have access to other applications than a browser, such as CAD software or similar.
+Instead of running the LMS directly inside Safe Exam Browser, they run a remote desktop client which connect to a server they control and also runs Safe Exam Browser which then connects to the LMS and allows access to selected client applications on said server [@Halbherr2014].